nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 ```

 The binary .glf file is not human readable (it will look like a bunch of gibberish if you try to look at it).
 The compressed binary .glf is
-slightly smaller (66M) compared to the compressed text version (68M).
+smaller (66M) compared to the compressed text version (68M).
 While this size difference is small for this test dataset it can be
 appreciable for larger datasets.

 </details>